Best offbeat places in Goa, India

 GOA IS ONE OF THE most well-known tourist places in India.
 It has some of the most famous beaches and has been beloved by both foreign and Indian tourists for a very long time.
 I actually avoided Goa on my first few trips, but eventually learned to appreciate it, and even find a few places to love, too.
-In this post, I am rounding up all of the best places to visit in Goa that I’ve discovered.
-Here you will find information on things to do in Goa, best beaches in Goa, best times to visit Goa, recommendations on beach resorts, and 10 top offbeat things to do.
+In fact, I hav actively looked for “hidden Goa” and “undiscovered Goa” and found the state can be just as charming off the beach.
+In this post, I am rounding up all of the best offbeat places in Goa that I’ve discovered.
+Here you will find information on things to do in Goa, best hidden beaches in Goa, best times to visit Goa, recommendations on beach resorts, and 10 top offbeat things to do.

 If you are planning to travel in India, let us help you!
 We offer itinerary planning, India for Beginners custom tours, and much more to make sure your trip to India is filled with more magic … and less madness.